 You may be wondering, what’s an OBD II port and where do I find it?
 It’s most likely located below your steering column or dash.
 It’s what mechanics plug into to run vehicle diagnostics, but you can use it to create a Wi-Fi hotspot.

 Installed wireless routers

 While more expensive than OBD II devices, an installed Wi-Fi router will give you a better connection and you won’t have to worry about plugging in anything.
 Car routers can range from $200 to $600 and should be professionally installed.

 Car Wi-Fi plans

 Car Wi-Fi pricing varies by provider and plan.
-Additionally, you may need to already have cellular service from a specific provider to be eligible for their service or special pricing.
+Additionally, you may need cellular service from a specific provider to be eligible for their service or special pricing.

-Pay-as-you-go plans may also be available, which would be ideal for a summer road trip or long drives to visit family over the holidays.
+Pay-as-you-go plans may also be available, ideal for a summer road trip or long drives to visit family over the holidays.
 With these plans, you pay for an allotted amount of data and use it at your convenience.

 Contact your cellular service provider for more information about car Wi-Fi plans and equipment costs.